demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/Microsoft365DefenderEventCollector/README.md

 Microsoft Defender for Endpoint Alerts integration for Cortex XSIAM (Deprecated).

+## Deprecation Announcement
-Note: Following [this](https://learn.microsoft.com/en-us/defender-endpoint/configure-siem) announcement by Microsoft about migrating from the deprecated (and possibly end-of-life) SIEM API to the Graph API, the Event Collector is now deprecated.
+Following [this](https://learn.microsoft.com/en-us/defender-endpoint/configure-siem) announcement by Microsoft about migrating from the deprecated SIEM API to the Graph API, this Event Collector is now deprecated.

+### Replacement Option:
-Alternative: Use the XSIAM Office 365 Data Source, select Microsoft Graph API -> Alerts, and choose the "Use Microsoft Graph API V2" option.
+Use the XSIAM `Office 365` Data Source, select `Microsoft Graph API` -> `Alerts`, and choose the `Use Microsoft Graph API V2` option.

+***
 This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.

 ## Configure Microsoft Defender for Endpoint Alerts on Cortex XSIAM